webforj/webforj-documentation/docs/styling/theme.md

 ```

 :::info
-Using the `@AppTheme()` annotation will result in compile-time assignment of the application theme, while using the API's `App.setTheme()` results in runtime theme assignment.
-For users wishing to enable the ability to change themes dynamically while the program is run, the API's `App.setTheme()` method will be the proper tool.
+Using the API's `App.setTheme()` results in runtime theme assignment - for users wishing to enable the ability to change themes dynamically while the program is run, the API's `App.setTheme()` method will be the proper tool.
 :::

 ### Overriding Themes